Welcome to Genes at the Sticks, an extension of The Sticks website.

 We have done our best to validate the information in this site but cannot guarantee it has no errors.
 If you see an error or can add to our pool of information we would love to hear from you.
 For most of the individuals born before about 1550 the source information is derived from text books (including Google Books) and local history sites, for which I have provided urls in either the source citations or the notes but we have not personally seen the primary data sources.

 I have begun to add location data to places associated with people and events in this family tree.
 It will take some time to complete and although there are still many places without location information I have activated the geographic data feature of Webtrees.
 This means the 'Places' tab will be available on pages for some individuals but not others.
 The 'Places tab' for individuals and events will show a map of the locations at which events in the individuals life took place.
-The places hierarchy doesn't contain location data and there doesn't seem to be any way to import the lat-longs from my original databases to show in this list.
+Where a person has an address the location points to that address as closely as possible but many of the old streets no longer exist and in those cases the location will take you to the centre of the neighbourhood or local town.
+The Webtrees places hierarchy doesn't contain location data and there doesn't seem to be any way to import the lat-longs from my original databases to show in this list.